HTTP-RPC/Kilo/README.md

 Service methods are defined by adding public methods to the service class.
 All public methods defined by a concrete service class automatically become available for remote execution when the service is published, as described later.
 Note that overloaded methods are not supported; every method name must be unique.

 Scalar method arguments can be any Java numeric primitive type or `String`.
 Object wrappers for primitive types are also supported.

 Multi-value ("vector") arguments may be specified as arrays of any supported scalar type.
 Variadic ("varargs") arguments are also supported.

-Methods must return a Java numeric primitive type, an instance of one of the following reference types, or `void`:
+Methods must return a Java numeric primitive type, one of the following reference types, or `void`:

 * `java.lang.String`
 * `java.lang.Number`